ParissaPeimaniyfard/signsense/README.md

 Data Preparation: Prepare a dataset of ASL images and videos for training.
 Ensure that the dataset includes a diverse range of ASL gestures and is labeled accordingly.

 #### Model Training:
-Train the machine learning model using the provided scripts or notebooks.
+Train the models using the provided scripts or notebooks.
 Experiment with different CNN architectures, transfer learning techniques, and data augmentation methods to optimize performance.

 #### Modeling Environment
-The machine learning models for this project were developed using Google Colab, a cloud-based Jupyter notebook environment provided by Google.
+The models for this project were developed using Google Colab, a cloud-based Jupyter notebook environment provided by Google.
 Google Colab was chosen for its access to GPU/TPU resources and generous RAM allocation, which proved invaluable for training deep neural networks and handling large datasets.

 ### Running the API
 _Installation:_ Install the necessary dependencies by running *"pip install -r requirements.txt"*.